awslabs/damo/USAGE.md

 You should first ensure your system is running on a kernel built with ``CONFIG_DAMON``, ``CONFIG_DAMON_VADDR``, ``CONFIG_DAMON_PADDR``, and ``CONFIG_DAMON_DBGFS``.
+Also, you should ensure the kernel has DAMON monitoring results reporting feature.
+You can check this by seeing if ``<debugfs>/damon/record`` file exists or not, after debugfs is mounted.
+The file should be there.

 Debugfs
 -------

-Because DAMO is using the debugfs interface of DAMON, you should ensure debugfs is mounted.
-Mount it manually as below:
+Because `damo` is using the debugfs interface of DAMON, you should ensure debugfs is mounted.
+You can do the mounting manually as below:

     # mount -t debugfs none /sys/kernel/debug/